jon-brandy/HolmesGeo/README.md

 - ASN Organization
 - Network
 - Reverse DNS
-- Certificate CN
+- Certificate CN (if using --virtot)
-- Domain Registrar URL
+- Domain Registrar URL (if using --virtot)

 2. An Excel (XLSX) file with the same information, formatted for better readability.